apigee-127/swagger-tools/docs/QuickStart.md

 * `#/paths/weather/get/parameters/1/enum` to `["C", "F"]`
 * `#/paths/weather/get/parameters/1/required` to `false`

-Default value handling works just fine with Swagger 1.2 documents and this should be fixed
+Default value handling works just fine with Swagger 1.2 documents and this should be fixed upstream shortly.
+When that happens, this disclaimer will be removed and the necessary parts below will be updated to reflect.

 ## Create Your Project